cloudant-labs/hind-cite/docs/blog/buildingHiNsight.md

  and the db, which is designed to scale.
 Nice.

 When I started using Cloudant a year ago, my biggest beef was the thin documentation.
 But they've improved that dramatically.
-And you can also ping them for quick answers on IRC - #cloudant.
+And you can also ping them for quick answers on IRC / cloudant.

 > ### Takeaway
 > Use Cloudant.
 Duh!